quicwg/multipath/draft-lmbdhk-quic-multipath.md

 - Associated Source Connection ID: The Connection ID used to receive packets over the path.

-A path in the "Validating" state performs path validation as described in {{Section 8.2 of RFC9000}}.
+A path in the "Validating" state performs path validation as described in {{Section 8.2 of QUIC-TRANSPORT}}.
 An endhost should not send non-probing frames on a path in "Validating" state, as it has no guarantee that packets will actually reach the peer.